-Until January 1, 2013, Iin lieu of specific compliance with the applicable limits in the Table of Standards, manufacturers may average designated coatings such that their actual cumulative emissions from the averaged coatings are less than or equal to 90 percent of the cumulative emissions
+Until January 1, 2015, Iin lieu of specific compliance with the applicable limits in the Table of Standards, manufacturers may average designated coatings such that their actual cumulative emissions from the averaged coatings are less than or equal to the cumulative emissions that would have been allowed under those limits over a compliance period not to exceed one year.

-- (A) On or after January 1, 2001, tThe following coatings may be averaged: floor coatings; primers, sealers, and undercoaters; quick dry primers, sealers, and undercoaters; quick dry enamels; rust preventative coatings; roof coatings; specialty primers; stains; waterproofing sealers; industrial maintenance coatings; as well as flats, and nonflats (excluding recycled coatings). - (B) On or after July 1, 2006, the following coatings in addition to those designated in subparagraph (c)(6)(A) may be averaged: bituminous roof primers; fire retardant coatings, high gloss nonflats, metallic pigmented coatings, zinc rich industrial maintenance primers, interior stains; waterproofing concrete/masonry sealers; varnishes; and sanding sealers and clear wood finishes. - (C)(B) Manufacturers using the Averaging Compliance Option shall: - (i) Comply with the averaging provisions contained in Appendix A, as well as maintain all records for the Averaging Compliance Option (ACO) Program and make these records available to the Executive Officer upon request, for a period of at least three years after the end of the compliance period; and - (ii) Use only the sell-through provision in Appendix A for each coating included in the ACO Program in lieu of the sell-through provision of subparagraph (c)(4). - (8) General Prohibition
+- (A) On or after January 1, 2001, tThe following coatings may be averaged until December 31, 2011: floor coatings; primers, sealers, and undercoaters; quick-dry primers, sealers, and undercoaters; quick-dry enamels; rust preventative coatings; roof coatings; specialty primers; stains; waterproofing sealers; industrial maintenance coatings; as well as flats, and nonflats (excluding recycled coatings),27 - (B) On or after July 1, 2006, the following coatings in addition to those designated in subparagraph (c)(6)(A) may be averaged: bituminous roof primers; fire-retardant coatings, high gloss nonflats, metallic pigmented coatings, zinc-rich industrial maintenance primers, interior stains; waterproofing concrete/masonry sealers; varnishes; and sanding sealers. - (B) Effective July 1, 2012, only the following coatings may be averaged: floor coatings; rust preventative coatings; stains; industrial maintenance coatings; flats, nonflats (excluding recycled)